-In this position ⇒ fig. 136 the ignition and the engine are OFF and the steering may be locked.
+In this position $\Rightarrow$ fig. 116 the ignition and the engine are OFF and the steering may be locked.

 For the Steering lock to operate without the ignition key, turn the steering wheel until it locks with an audible sound.
 You should always lock the steering wheel when you leave your vehicle.
-This will help prevent vehicle theft $\Rightarrow \triangle$ .
+This will help prevent theft of the vehicle $\Rightarrow \triangle$ .

-Switching the ignition or the glow plug system on 1
+Switching the ignition or the glow plug system on (1)

 Turn the ignition key to this position and release it.
-If the key cannot be turned or it is difficult to turn from position (1), move the steering wheel back and forth until it loosens up.
+If the key cannot be turned or it is difficult to turn from position () to position (), move the steering wheel back and forth until it loosens up.

-Starting (2)
+Starting 2